ETrives/calipR/README.md

 ## Windows Application Installation

-To install the Graphical User Interface (GUI) based version for windows, you only need to download and execute the last version of the calipR.exe file available [in the release section](https://github.com/ETrives/calipR/releases).
+To install the Graphical User Interface (GUI) based version for windows, you only need to download and execute the last version of the calipR.exe file available here.
 Once installed, just run the program and start your data analysis !

 ## R package Installation